Secret Recording Reveals NRA's Legal Troubles Have Cost The Organization $100 Million

 Subsequently, the New York and D.C. attorneys general launched investigations into the NRA's finances.
 Eight board members have resigned over the last year.
 And the NRA has been locked into protracted and costly legal battles with its longtime public relations firm.

-LaPierre, who is the CEO and Executive Vice President of the gun rights group, said the scandals that have consumed his organization since 2018 have cost the group dearly.
+LaPierre, who is the CEO and executive vice president of the gun rights group, said the scandals that have consumed his organization since 2018 have cost the group dearly.

-"The cost that we bore was probably about a hundred million dollar hit in lost revenue and real cost to this Association in 2018 and 2019," LaPierre said, according to tape recorded by a source in the room.
+"The cost that we bore was probably about a hundred-million-dollar hit in lost revenue and real cost to this association in 2018 and 2019," LaPierre said, according to a tape recorded by a source in the room.
 "I mean, that's huge."

 These figures, not previously reported, are the first time that LaPierre has put a figure to how much the ongoing legal battles have cost the organization.
 For context, the NRA and its affiliates raised more than $412 million and spent more than $423 million in 2018, the last year for which there is public reporting,